Nillorian/logseq-plugin-deepl-translate/README.md

 ### "Translation failed: DeepL API error 400: Bad request.
 Reason: Value for 'target_lang' not supported."
 - ✅ Use only legal language code like 'DE'

+### Translation failed: DeepL API error 456: Quota Exceeded
+- ✅ Your API plan has reached its limitations.
+Wait until the next billing period, or update to pro.

 ## Project Structure

 ```